mikkelertbjerg/gRPC-vs-REST/README.md

 _Currently pursuing a bachelor in software development._

-can be contacted on MAIL
+can be contacted on Mikkelertbjerg@gmail.com

 **Nikolai Dyring Jensen**